 their respective directors, employees, affiliates or representatives shall be liable in any way for any direct, indirect, special, incidental, consequential, punitive or exemplary damages, including on

 account of lost profits arising from the information contained in this material.

 Readers are requested to click here for ICRON disclaimer - http://www.icraonline.com/legal/standard-disclaimer.html

 Derivative Statistics- Nifty Options

-• Bond yields fell as the policy meeting by the Monetary Policy
+• Bond yields saw a steep decline after the Monetary Policy Committee

 • Banks’ borrowings under the repo window of the Liquidity Adjustment

 Facility (LAF) stood at Rs.
 12,211 crore (gross) on Feb 7, 2019, compared

 with Rs.
 5,428 crore (gross) as on Feb 6, 2019.
 Sale of securities under

 Reserve Bank of India’s (RBI) reverse repo window stood at Rs.
 5,188